tensorflow/docs/site/en/api_docs/api_docs/python/tf/train/RMSPropOptimizer.md

 Construct a new RMSProp optimizer.

-Note that in dense implement of this algorithm, m_t and v_t will update even if g is zero, but in sparse implement, m_t and v_t will not update in iterations g is zero.
+Note that in the dense implementation of this algorithm, variables and their corresponding accumulators (momentum, gradient moving average, square gradient moving average) will be updated even if the gradient is zero (i.e. accumulators will decay, momentum will be applied).
+The sparse implementation (used when the gradient is an `IndexedSlices` object, typically because of `tf.gather` or an embedding lookup in the forward pass) will not update variable slices or their accumulators unless those slices were used in the forward pass (nor is there an "eventual" correction to account for these omitted updates).
+This leads to more efficient updates for large embedding lookup tables (where most of the slices are not accessed in a particular graph execution), but differs from the published algorithm.

 #### Args: